jasonleow/visualaid/src/pages/portfolio/index.md

 ---
-title: Portfolio
+title: Gallery
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: All the illustrations can be found here.
-layout_style: mosaic
+layout_style: tiles
 menus:
   main:
-    title: Portfolio
+    title: Gallery
     weight: 2
 template: portfolio
 ---